njcuk9999/apero-utils/spirou/sandbox/ccf_tools/README.md

 ... you are invited to contribute other methods!

-If you obtained CCFs with a number of masks, then you need to specify a mask name as an input parameter: mask = 'my_clever_mask', otherwise it uses the DRS default.
+If you obtained CCFs with a number of masks, then you need to specify a mask name as an input parameter to the _ccf2rv_ function: mask = 'my_clever_mask', otherwise it uses the DRS default.

 Outputs :

 Lot's of plots and a CSV file that are named OBJECT_mask_MASKNAME_METHOD.csv.
 This file